 NOTE 3: It is up to UE implementation to avoid frequent re-evaluation due to location change.

-If the re-evaluation leads to a change of the application to PDU Session association, e.g. the application is to be associated with another PDU session or a new PDU session needs to be established, the UE may enforce such changes in a timely manner based on implementation, e.g. immediately or when UE enters CM-IDLE state.
+If the re-evaluation leads to a change of the application to PDU Session association, e.g. the application is to be associated with another PDU Session or a new PDU Session needs to be established, the UE may enforce such changes in a timely manner based on implementation, e.g. immediately or when UE enters CM-IDLE state.

-If the selected Route Selection Descriptor contains a Non-Seamless Offload indication and the UE has established a connection to a WLAN access, the UE routes the traffic matching the Traffic descriptor of the URSP rule via the WLAN access outside of a PDU session.
+If the selected Route Selection Descriptor contains a Non-Seamless Offload indication and the UE has established a connection to a WLAN access, the UE routes the traffic matching the Traffic descriptor of the URSP rule via the WLAN access outside of a PDU Session.

 ***NEXT CHANGE***